 2.5.
-In your opinion, what proportion of distressed businesses filing for insolvency continued to operate as a going concern upon completion of insolvency proceedings in 2014, including sale as a going concern through liquidation a well as through reorganization?
-Please provide details in the comments section, if any, or references to available statistics.
+In your opinion, what proportion of distressed businesses filing for insolvency continued to operate as a going concern upon completion of insolvency proceedings in 2015, including sale as a going concern through liquidation as well as through reorganization?
+Please provide details in the comments section, if any, or reference to available statistics.